Cuzyoung/CrossEarth/README.md

 <br>

 # 🔥🔥🔥 News

+- [2024/11/14] We are releasing the benchmark collection, and you can access it at [here](https://github.com/Cuzyoung/CrossEarth/tree/main/benchmarks).

 - [2024/11/06] The most checkpoints have been uploaded and you can access them in the huggingface badges.

 - The environment and inference steps please refer to the following installation.
 The inference codes and weights will be coming soon.